magento/merchdocs/src/catalog/inventory-options-global.md

     - To set the start for displaying the last remaining inventory amount on the product page, enter an amount for **Only X left Threshold**.

         The message begins to appear when the quantity in stock reaches the threshold.
-For example, if set to `3`, the message “Only 3 left” appears when the quantity in stock reaches three.
+For example, if set to `3`, the message "Only 3 left" appears when the quantity in stock reaches three.
 The message adjusts to reflect the quantity in stock, until the quantity reaches zero.

-    - To display an “In Stock” or “Out of Stock” message on the product page, set **Display Products Availability In Stock on Storefront** to `Yes`.
+    - To display an "In Stock" or "Out of Stock" message on the product page, set **Display Products Availability In Stock on Storefront** to `Yes`.

     - To keep consistency between inventory and catalog, set **Synchronize with Catalog** to `Yes`.
 With this option enabled, inventory data will be adjusted according to the catalog changes (such as product removed, product SKU changed, and product type changed).